 Recently, deep investigation was made by Chinese scientists into the functional roles of residues surrounding the csnTS catalytic and substrate-binding sites of chitosanase from Bacillus sp.
 TS, which belongs to the GH-8 family.
 Being a kind of oligosaccharide with potential biological activities in several fields, chitosan oligosaccharides can inhibit growth of fungi and bacteria, produce anti-tumor biomedicine and immunity-enhancing factors in the pharmaceutical industry, induce production of phytoalexin in higher plants, and can be used as food additives.

 A research article entitled “A highly conserved aspartic acid residue of the chitosanase from Bacillus sp.
 TS is involved in the substrate binding” has been recently published in the Applied Biochemistry and Biotechnology Journal.
 Dr. Zhou Zhanping is the first author of this paper.
-This work was financially supported by grants from the Hundred Talents Program of CAS, the Knowledge Innovation Program of CAS (KSCX2-EW-G-8), and Tianjin Municipal Science & Technology Commission (10ZCKFSY05600).
+This work was financially supported by grants from the Knowledge Innovation Program of CAS (KSCX2-EW-G-8), and Tianjin Municipal Science & Technology Commission (10ZCKFSY05600).

 Changes in intermolecular interactions of CsnTS following the single-site mutation of Asp318( Image by SONG Jiangning's Group)